 • An uneven paving stone that was sticking up more than an inch from the ground

 • A pot hole in the ground that is more than one inch deep

 In order to support your case, it would be extremely beneficial if you have photographic evidence of the poor conditions on the pavement or road.
 If the road or pavement in question is repaired soon after your accident and you do not have photographic evidence of the reason for your injury, you may not be able to claim compensation.
 However, despite having evidence or not, if you contact First Personal Injury we will be able to explain in further detail the logistics of compensation claims against the council.
 In addition to photographs, it would also be beneficial for your case if you have the names and contact details of any witnesses of the event, as well as a police incident number if emergency services were involved.

 If you are interested in making a claim against the council for reasons other than personal injury, we will still be able to provide you with ample information on the claiming process.
 First Personal Injury has a team of solicitors with vast experience and knowledge in compensation claims against the council.
 To speak to one of our solicitors about a no win, no fee claim against your local authority or council, call us on our helpline 0800 808 9740.
 Otherwise, fill out our online injury claim form and one of our advisors will be in contact with you shortly.

 If you have had an accident at work, on the roads or while in hospital, then you could have a valid compensation claim.
 If you would like more information regarding who you will make a claim against then please get in touch with our no win no fee solicitors at First Personal Injury.

-First Personal Injury has built up a reputation across the United Kingdom for their approach in accident claims and personal injury claims.
-Working with members of the public who have had personal injuries, First Personal Injury exceeds customer expectations.
+First Personal Injury has built up a reputation across the United Kingdom for their approach to accident and personal injury claims.
+Working with members of the public who have had personal injuries, we continually exceed our clients’ expectations.